 Kim Ukura has served as the editor of the Morris Sun Tribune since August 2011.
 She graduated from the University of Minnesota, Morris in 2008 with degrees in English and journalism.
 She earned a master's degree in journalism from the University of Wisconsin, Madison in 2010.
 Prior to returning to Morris to work at the Sun Tribune, she worked in trade publishing.
-She has been recognized by the Minnesota Newspaper Association for both business and public affairs reporting.
+She has been recognized by the Minnesota Newspaper Association for human interest, multimedia, business and public affairs reporting.

 - Member for